vjecat/IGH-copy-CAT/README.md

  ... this is clone of IGH EtherCAT Master version stable-1.5.2
      adapted for use with Lenze servo inverters i950

-     original master works like a charm on Lenze series 8400 but is kind of "sloppy" with new i950
+     original master works like a charm on Lenze series 8400 , but is kind of sloppy with new i950

+... goal of this project is to insert twincat startup procedure into master kernel module

 ![cstruc](https://github.com/vjecat/IGH-copy-CAT/assets/152702037/65bd6c9c-05e3-4fab-b993-97e6e3b297dc)